JSoto56/Smart-Brain-Back-End/README.md

 Back End code for final project - facial recognition API

 You must add your own API key in the src/App.js file to connect to Clarifai.
+For this project, I learned the server side processes using PostgreSQL.